AdobeDocs/learning-manager.en/help/migrated/recommendations-adobe-learning-manager.md

 ## Delete a parameter

-1. In the list of parameters, select the three dots icon, and select **[!UICONTROL Delete parameter]**.
+Administrators can delete a parameter by clicking the three dots icon and selecting **[!UICONTROL Delete Parameter]**.
+Admins can delete a parameter if it is not linked to a learning objects.
+If it is linked, they can only hide the parameter.
+However, they cannot hide the last two parameters because at least two parameters are needed for recommendations to work.

 ![delete parameter](assets/delete-parameter.png)
 *Delete the parameter*